top of page

 • LinkedIn - Black Circle

-On stage, Ho-Jung recently starred in and produced Jean Cocteau's play The Human Voice at the L.A.’s Elephant Theatre, earning raves for what is widely considered one of the most difficult one-person monologues in the theater.
+On stage, Ho-Jung recently starred in and produced Jean Cocteau’s The Human Voice at L.A.’s Elephant Theatre, earning acclaim for her performance in one of theatre’s most demanding one-person monologues.

-She is a member of SAG-AFTRA and AEA.
+She is a proud member of SAG-AFTRA and AEA.

 Evan Bio